 1. Manual vs. Automatic

-This is a deliberate design philosophy: a dress watch should engage its owner.
-The winding ritual is part of the ownership experience, not an inconvenience to be engineered away.
+That is a deliberate design choice: a dress watch should engage its owner.
+The winding ritual is part of the experience, not an inconvenience to be engineered away.

 2. Bezel Design